daved01/Adversarial_Examples_GANs/docs/_pages/03-2_Results_Attacks.md

 For future investigation it would be interesting to see how the order of the classes between the first (highest clean confidence) and last (lowest clean confidence) is effected by ILLM.

+**Observation:** *From the FGSM attack family, BIM produces the most successful and most confident adversaries.*

 Figure 12 shows how the clean confidence influences the success of the crafted adversary.
 We see that hypothesis 1 applies.
 On the left side we see that for a given epsilon, the higher the clean confidence is, the fewer attacks are successful.
-We also see that the is a significant spread of the success of attack algorithms.
-On the right side we see how confidence the attacks are.
+We also see that there is a significant spread of the success of attack algorithms.
+It also shows how ILLM is least successful in attacking the model.
+On the right side we see how confident the generated attacks are.
+Adversaries generated with ILLM achieve the lowest confidences.
+The clean confidence only has a small effect.
+BIM on the other hand produces higher confident adversaries.
+Here, the spread is greatest.

 {% include image.html file="ILLM-confidence_ranges_FGSM_BIM.png" description="Figure 12: Attack success (left) and confidence of the adversaries (right) for different ranges of clean confidences for different attack algorithms."%}

-### Individual Images
+How do individual examples behave?
 We find examples where ILLM performs poorly and well.
 In the top image of figure 13 the adversary tricks the network into believing it is looking at a hoop skirt rather than an apron.
 Considering that there are 1000 possible classes, including for example “baseball”, this choice seems poor since subjectively it is not very different.
 Additionally, the confidence is low.
 An adversary generated by BIM for example predicts “Arabian Camel” with 28% confidence.

 {% include image.html file="ILLM-confidences_two_examples.png" description="Figure 13: Confidences for two ILLM attacks.
 In the top example ILLM is able to generate an adversary with low confidence only.
 The rightmost plot shows how flat the confidence distribution for the lowest successful attack is.
 In the bottom example the adversary generates the same class as BIM, however at a lower confidence."%}

 The confidence distribution in the top image is as expected relatively flat.
 It appears as if ILLM gives much more confidence to each class rather than concentrating the confidence on a few classes, as explained above.

+**Observation:** *ILLM does not consistently generate adversaries with very different classes from the original one.
+The cost of this attempt is a low adversarial confidence.*

 In the bottom image of figure 13 you can see another example.
 With the first epsilon the adversary is able to change the class to “lionfish”, the same as BIM does.
 However, as you can see on the rightmost plot, the confidence achieves over 80% adversarial confidence into same class.
 At the same time for ILLM the second class is higher than for BIM.
 This supports the notion that ILLM “flattens out” the confidence distribution rather than increasing the gap between 1st and 2nd.